-This Sunny, Wildly Popular Vacation Hub Actually Has The Most Venomous Animals In America
+This Sunny, Wildly Popular Vacation Hub Has Some Of The Most Venomous Animals In America

 The most famous venomous species in Arizona

-Scorpions are perhaps the most famous desert-dwellers: More than 30 species of scorpion have been spotted in Arizona, and they're extremely common across the state.
-A popular activity is to walk around the desert at night with a UV flashlight, so bark scorpions glow blue, emerging from the darkness.
-As it happens, bark scorpions are also the most dangerous variety in North America; a sting is almost never lethal to adults, but a successful attack can cause pain and tingling, especially among small children.
+Scorpions are perhaps the most famous desert-dwellers: Arizona is home to over 30 species of scorpion, and they're extremely common across the state.
+A popular activity is to walk around the desert at night with a UV flashlight so that bark scorpions glow blue as they emerge from the darkness.
+As it happens, bark scorpions are also the most dangerous variety in North America; a sting is almost never lethal to adults, but a successful attack can cause pain and tingling, especially to small children.
 What's uniquely frightening about bark scorpions is their ability to climb; you might encounter one in trees or on fences, places that other kinds of scorpions can't access.

 Snakes are another common source of nightmare fuel, and Arizona has no fewer than 14 venomous species.
 Several of these are rattlesnakes, which will likely alert you to their presence with an audible jiggle of their tails.
 One of the most famous is the western diamondback, which is also considered one of the most dangerous snakes in the country.
 While fatalities are rare, you should seek immediate medical attention if you're bitten by any kind of snake.
 Sleeping in tents is a common way to spend time outdoors in the Sonoran Desert, so here are some prime camping locations you should always choose if you want to avoid snakes.